certik/hermes2d/doc/src/examples.rst

    :align: center
    :width: 600
    :height: 400
-   :alt: CPU convergence graph for tutorial example 11-adapt-system.
+   :alt: CPU convergence graph for example bracket

 Comparison of the multimesh and single-mesh hp-FEM: